idris-lang/Idris-dev/docs/proofs/generatingData.rst

    * - addImplementation
      - Register a new implementation for interface resolution.

+       Arguments:

-       - @ ifaceName the name of the interface for which an implementation is being registered
+       - ifaceName the name of the interface for which an implementation is being registered
-       - @ implName the name of the definition to use in implementation search
+       - implName the name of the definition to use in implementation search

        Signature: